 The Admin Dashboard is the first thing you’ll see each time you log into your website.
 From here you’ll see a menu on the left hand side which gives you access to all of the pages on your site along with the ability to edit settings, add plugins and more.
 Pretty much 99% of everything you’ll need to do on your site can be done from this Admin panel.

-Even better, if you have other users (such as a business partner) who might want to be able to make changes to the site you can give a separate login to them as well.
+Even better, if you have other users (such as a business partner) who might want to be able to make changes or add new material to the website, you can give a separate login to them as well.
 WordPress allows you to assign different permission levels to logins.
 For example you might have a staff member who is going to update your blog.
 By giving them an ‘Editor’ permission they can add new blog articles and update pages but not change critical settings on your site.

-We will be running through each area in more detail in later parts of this series as we build our site.
-By Part 8 of this series you’ll have a good understanding of what pretty much all of these sections does.
+We will be running through each area in more detail in later parts of this series as we build our WordPress website.
+By Part 8 of this series you’ll have a good understanding of what pretty much all of these sections do.

 Introduction to Page Builders

-We are now starting to get to the point where we can begin to build our website.
+We are now starting to get to the point where we can begin to create our WordPress website.
 Before we do it’s useful to first get an understanding of how you can actually design a page in WordPress.

-Building a website can be a bit daunting.
+Building a website can be a bit daunting, and WordPress websites are not an exception.
 At the outset you’re facing a lot of white screen space that you have to fill in.
 It wasn’t that many years ago that in order to do this you’d have needed to know how to write HTML and CSS code in order to generate content that looked good on your website.
 Whilst writing some basic code is relatively easy, even for a novice, designing more complex layouts is hard (even for a pro!).

 Although WordPress originally made the process of setting up a website and adding pages to it relatively easy, it was still tricky to get a proper design sorted without knowing how to code.